briangold/metron/tour/README.md

 In contrast, the `fetchAdd` variant starts out 20x slower and actually slows down with each additional thread.
-Synchronization operations (`ldrex/strex` in ARM) flush the processor pipeline and adding threads introduces additional contention on the shared variable.
+Synchronization operations (`ldrex/strex` in ARM) stall the processor pipeline and adding threads introduces additional contention on the shared variable.
 By deferring the synchronization work to the final iteration, `localAdd` returns to the performance of the `uncoord` version while still producing the same result as the contended `fetchAdd`.